Best Value Faucets

 Asian Luxury Faucets

-Actual luxury faucets made in Asia and sold in North America by Asian companies do not exist.
-While there are scands of Asian faucet companies selling very good quality premium faucets, they don't as a rule sell them in North America under their own brands.
+Luxury faucets made in Asia and sold in North America as Asian brands do not exist.
+While there are scads of Asian faucet companies making and selling very good quality premium faucets, they don't, as a rule, sell them in North America.

 A good example is Inax, a Japanese company owned by LIXIL.
-The winner of numerous design competitions since 2014, including its seventh prestigious Good Design award in 2023, makes and sells striking faucets but not here.
+The winner of numerous design competitions since 2014, including its seventh prestigious Good Design award in 2023.
+It makes and sells striking Inax faucets, but not here.
+In North America, it sells largely uninteresting luxury faucets as an American Standards Brand.

-Another is the almost unknown (on this side of the Pacific) Jomoo Kitchen & Bath of Fujian, China, winner of its 75th Red Dot award in 2022 for its totally touch-free "Smart" electronic bathroom.
+Another is the almost unknown (on this side of the Pscific) Jomoo Kitchen & Bath Co. of Fujian, China, winner of a record 75th Red Dot award in 2022 for the design of its touch-free "Smart" electronic bathroom.

-Jomoo sells only under its own brand name, and only around the Pacific rim, except North America.
+The company sells only under the "Jomoo" brand name, and only around the Pscific rim, including East Africa, but not in the Americas.

-All of this is preamble to the fact that, at the moment, there are not as many as three good-value Asian-made lines of premium faucets sold in North America.
-Most, such as are, in the opinion of our panel, perfectly average faucets that are overpriced or under-supported, or both.
+All of this is a preamble to the fact that, at the moment, there are not as many as three Best-Value Asian-made lines of premium faucets sold in North America.

-Only have been identified so far as a Best Value in an Asian-made faucet.
+Only have been identified so far as a Best Value in an Asian-made luxury faucet.

 Several other faucet companies embody some of these attributes, but only Brizo has them all.

-Brizo's designs are always crisp and clean and sometimes striking but of more importance than its style is the company's advanced technology.
-Brizo faucets are at this moment in time so far advanced that almost all of its competition has been made almost obsolete.
+Brizo's designs are always crisp, clean, and sometimes striking, but of more importance than its style is the company's advanced technology.
+Brizo faucets are, at this moment in time, so far advanced that most of the company's competition has been made nearly obsolete.

 Until the last few years, Brizo assembled most of its faucets in the U.S. No longer.
 Brizo has shifted its manufacturing to China.
 Today, Brizo produces just over one-third of its faucets in the U.S.

 Brizo is a Masco brand and really just the name given to Delta's high-end designer faucets.
 Not that this is anything to be ashamed of.
-Delta sells a very good faucet.
+Delta sells a very good faucet – one of our picks for Best Value (See above).

-Brizo faucets combine Delta's mechanical reliability and impeccable finishes with some inspired styling that has resulted in numerous international design awards including the prestigious Red Dot Awards for the Jason Wu for Brizo collection and the Levoir wall-mounted faucet, and the much-soughty-after Good Design award for the Kintsu collection.
+Brizo faucets combine Delta's mechanical reliability and impeccable finishes with some inspired styling that has resulted in numerous international design awards, including the prestigious Red Dot Awards for the Jason Wu for Brizo collection and the Levoir wall-mounted faucet, and the much-sought-after Good Design award for the Kintsu collection.

 Faucet collections include traditional and transitional styles as well as contemporary designs.
 There is at least one Brizo model suitable for about any decor from Victorian to ultra-modern urban chic.